 To elaborate on the concept of Slicing, let’s first have a brief look at the rough process of 3D printing.

 As you can see, obtaining the 3D model is just the end of Step ①.
 For your 3D printer to start printing, you need to import the 3D model into the slicing software (hereafter slicer) and send the slicing outcome — G Code — to the 3D printer.

-So far, you might have wandered a lot: Why is slicing necessary?
+So far, you might have wondered a lot: Why is slicing necessary?
 How does it work?
 And what is G Code exactly?
-Keep reading, answers are on the way!
+Keep reading, and answers are on the way!

 What is Slicing

 The 3D printing model we obtained in Step ① is a three-dimensional graphic file (such as the STL file).
 Such files contain geometric information, which is composed of triangular faces used to represent the contour shape of the object.

 However, your 3D printer is a mechanical device, of which the operation requires instruction information on How To Do, rather than geometric information describing What It Is.
 Therefore, a problem arises: the 3D printer cannot read and understand the geometric information in the model file, and the model file itself does not store instruction information.
 In this way, there is an information gap between the 3D printing model and the 3D printer.

 The role it plays is to "translate" the geometric information in the 3D model file into instruction information that can be read and understood by the 3D printer.
 In addition to the original geometric data, you can also add more auxiliary information (such as adjusting the temperature of the heated bed or nozzle, adding supports, etc.) through the slicer, so that the 3D printer can better build the model.

 We can compare this slicing process to cooking to better explain their relationship.